Foot Pain Diagnosis

 Depending on the location and condition of your foot pain, your podiatrist may prescribe certain treatments.
 These treatments can include, but are not limited to, prescription or over-the-counter medications, certain therapies, cortisone injections, orthotics or surgery.

-If you are experiencing foot pain, we recommend you consult with a podiatrist for a proper diagnosis and advised treatment plan.
+If you are experiencing foot pain, we recommend you consult with a podiatrist in Philly for a proper diagnosis and advised treatment plan.